 1. n.
 [Drilling, Shale Gas]

-Also known as logging while drilling or LWD, the measurement of formation properties during the excavation of the hole, or shortly thereafter, through the use of tools integrated into the bottomhole assembly.
+Abbreviation for logging while drilling.
+The measurement of formation properties during the excavation of the hole, or shortly thereafter, through the use of tools integrated into the bottomhole assembly.
 LWD, while sometimes risky and expensive, has the advantage of measuring properties of a formation before drilling fluids invade deeply.
 Further, many wellbores prove to be difficult or even impossible to measure with conventional wireline tools, especially highly deviated wells.
 In these situations, the LWD measurement ensures that some measurement of the subsurface is captured in the event that wireline operations are not possible.
 Timely LWD data can also be used to guide well placement so that the wellbore remains within the zone of interest or in the most productive portion of a reservoir, such as in highly variable shale reservoirs.